ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-3. The script that displays the content of two files
+4. The script that displays last 10 lines of a file